-If the complainant is not satisfied with the informal resolution, they can make a formal complaint to the Headteacher (Stage 2).
-A formal complaint must be made within 10 school days of the outcome of the informal stage.
+If the complainant is not satisfied with the informal resolution, they can make a formal complaint to the Extended Services Manger (Stage 2).
+A formal complaint must be made within 10 provision days of the outcome of the informal stage.
 A copy of the formal complaint form in Appendix 1 will be forwarded to the complainant for completion and return, together with a copy of this Complaints Policy.

 6.2.
-Stage 2 - Formal complaint to the Headteacher
+Stage 2: Formal complaint